 Cardiovascular diseases are the major cause of morbidity and mortality in the Western society.
-Atherosclerosis, a progressive inflammatory disease that is hallmarked by an accumulation of lipids and fibrous tissue in the large arteries, is the main pathology underlying cardiovascular disease and represents the primary research focus of the LACDR division of BioTherapeutics.
+Atherosclerosis, a progressive inflammatory disease that is hallmarked by an accumulation of lipids and fibrous tissue in the large arteries, is the main pathology underlying cardiovascular disease and represents one of the primary research areas of the LACDR division of BioTherapeutics.
 This course will give more insights into the mechanisms and ontogenesis of atherosclerosis.
 Special emphasis will be devoted to the contribution of inflammatory processes and lipid fluxes in the development of atherosclerotic lesions and how important risk factors, such as aging and stress, affect these processes.
 Also, the clinical end-points of atherosclerosis and therapeutic strategies to treat atherosclerosis will be discussed.

 This course aims to:

-Raise students’ interest and enthusiasm for the field of cardiovascular research.
+raise students’ interest and enthusiasm for the field of cardiovascular research.

-Provide an overview of the most important processes, including immunological and metabolic factors, underlying atherosclerosis.
+provide an overview of the most important processes, including immunological and metabolic factors, underlying atherosclerosis.

-Discuss the use of state-of-the-art single cell technology and biologicals to advance our understanding of the pathophysiology of atherosclerosis, with diagnostic and therapeutic potential.
+discuss the use of state-of-the-art single cell technology and biologicals to advance our understanding of the pathophysiology of atherosclerosis, with diagnostic and therapeutic potential.

-Introduce the latest developments and insights in the field of cardiovascular research.
+introduce the latest developments and insights in the field of cardiovascular research.

-Allow students to interpret and design experiments to study atherosclerosis.
+allow students to interpret and design experiments to study atherosclerosis.

 Note that these are expert lectures series and that hence the content might change every year.

 At the end of this course the student is able to: